 - seizures or convulsions

 Hypoglycemia requires quick treatment.
 Severe hypoglycemia can be life-threatening.
 To avoid hypoglycemia, a person should make sure their medication and carbohydrate intake match each other, that they eat regularly, and that they take any exercise and illness into account.

 Many foods contain carbohydrates.
-According to the CDC, some common sources of carbohydrates include:
+According to the

 - grains and foods that contain grains, such as bread, cereal, and pasta

 - fruits and fruit juice

 - dairy including yogurt, milk, and cheeses

 - starchy vegetables, such as potatoes and corn